grifonas/simple_users/README.md

 -  passHash - Shadow-file hash of the desired password.
 -  sshPubKey - ssh public key string to add to ~/.ssh/authorized_keys
 -  action - create
+-  sudo - yes/no. Adding/removing the user from the sudoers file (only supported on Ubuntu for now)

 ### Example of the default attribute file:
 ```ruby